mehulagg/gitlab_test/doc/development/multi_version_compatibility.md

 between when versions are out of sync across the fleet may help mitigate errors caused by upgrades.

+## Detecting a breaking change before merge

+Often it's hard to detect a breaking change through MR reviews, because application change (e.g. Ruby code in [GitLab](https://gitlab.com/gitlab-org/gitlab) and database change (e.g. PostgreSQL, Redis, Gitaly, etc) are mixed in one merge request that looks logically correct at glance.
+The following method works for detecting incompatibility between _new_ database change and _old_ application code:

+- Separate commits between application change and database change, and create commits for database change **before** commits for application change.
+- Make sure that CI pipelines passed in the latest commits for **both** types of changes.

+Please keep in mind that database change includes **application change that modifies persisting value to an existing column**, e.g. changing JSON schema on `jsonb` column, adding a new `enum` entry, etc.

+A few notes:

+- Changes to the database might not be related to the file names.
+  For example, changing the JSON schema in an existing column doesn't affect any files in `db/*`, however, this is certainly one of the changes to the database.
+- There must be an enough test coverage in the old application code.
+  If it's missing, you should add at least one test case beforehand.

+Please read [commit order guideline](contributing/merge_request_workflow.md#commit-order-guidelines) for more information.

 ## Examples of previous incidents

 ### Some links to issues and MRs were broken